coderaiser/putout/README.md

    --match [pattern]           read '.putout.json' and convert 'rules' to 'match' according to 'pattern' --flow                      enable flow
+   --fresh                     generate a fresh cache --recast                    force putout to use recast to find transform places, useful when use babel plugins to make locations more accurate
-   --fresh                     generate a fresh cache --no-config                 avoid reading '.putout.json' --no-ci                     disable the CI detection --no-cache                  disable the cache
+   --no-config                 avoid reading '.putout.json' --no-ci                     disable the CI detection --no-cache                  disable the cache